KxSystems/ml/docs/timeseries/models.md

 returns a dictionary containing all information collected during the fitting of a model (`modelInfo`), along with a prediction function which forecasts future values of the timeseries (`predict`)

-???
-"Result dictionary"
+> **Result dictionary**
+>

-	The information collected during the fitting of the model is contained within `modelInfo` and includes:
+> The information collected during the fitting of the model is contained within `modelInfo` and includes:
+>

-	-   `params`       – Model coefficients for future predictions
+> -   `params`       – Model coefficients for future predictions
-	-   `trendCoeff`   – Trend coefficient
+> -   `trendCoeff`   – Trend coefficient
-	-   `exogCoeff`    – Exog coefficients
+> -   `exogCoeff`    – Exog coefficients
-	-   `pCoeff`       – Lag value coefficients
+> -   `pCoeff`       – Lag value coefficients
-	-   `residualVals` – Lagged residual errors from the input training set
+> -   `residualVals` – Lagged residual errors from the input training set
+>

-	The predict functionality is contained within the `predict` key.
+> The predict functionality is contained within the `predict` key.
 The function takes as argument the number of values that are to be predicted (integer) and	returns the predicted values.

 ```q
 q)residuals:100?10f